 The Mountain of Contrasts

 Urban life and wild nature, just minutes apart.
 The Nordkette makes this unique experience possible.
 It is not just a viewing point, a hiking paradise or ski resort, but also the mountain in the city.
-One moment you can be standing in the pedestrian area right in front of the world-renowned Golden Roof, and minutes later you can be up at the 2,300m Hafelekar enjoying the spectacular 360° views.
+One moment you can be standing in the pedestrian area right in front of the world-renowned Golden Roof, and minutes later you can be up at the 2,300m Hafelekar enjoying the spectacular 360° views from Top of Innsbruck.
 On one side you have the urban and modern capital of the Alps, Innsbruck, and on the other side the untouched nature of the Karwendel Nature Park.

 The mountain in the city